asudox/anote/README.md

 3. The `MINIMUM_ANIMELIST_SIZE` configuration in `anote.toml` is why you might get the `User AnimeList is too small` error in the website.
 This value can be lowered to a minimum of 10 but I decided to go with 50.
 I believe this will help avoid newbies getting inaccurate recommendations.
 I mean, why are they even here.
 They have a lot more to discover 50 animes is nothing, so why use this as a discovery tool?
 Am I right?

+## TODO
+- [ ] Add titles to anime cards in the recommendations page
+- [ ] Use the user's favorite animes as a way to improve their genre combination calculation

 ## License
 This project is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html).